What are Amines?

 Amine sensitivity is the inability for the body to process an excessive amount of amines at a given time.
 The amount of amines a person can handle at any period varies between individuals and there can be a cumulative effect in the body.

-A person sensitive to amines may react to certain high amine foods such as pineapples, bananas, baked meat, vegetables, red wine, wood-matured white wine, avocados, chocolate, citrus fruits and mature cheese.
+A person sensitive to amines may react to certain high amine foods such as pineapples, over ripe bananas, baked meat, vegetables, red wine, wood-matured white wine, avocados, chocolate, citrus fruits and mature cheese.

 Common symptoms of amine sensitivity